-- Members of ETH Zurich can access electronic resources (e-journals, databases, e-books, etc.) for which a fee is charged or which are licensed by the ETH-Bibliothek from the sub-networks of ETH Zurich.
+- Members of ETH Zurich can access electronic resources (e-journals, databases, e-books, etc.) for which a fee is charged or which are licensed by ETH Library from the sub-networks of ETH Zurich.

-- All external users can access resources in the public areas of the ETH-Bibliothek.
+- All external users can access resources in the public areas of ETH Library.

 Direct access is only possible from the main networks of ETH Zurich (in some cases proxy still required):

 Check whether the IP address for your computer is within the ETH Zurich network structure: Check your IP address (external link)

 Access to databases and e-journals using a password